datacommonsorg/data/scripts/india_census/readme.md

  We create a column called census_location_id which is of the format `COI{year}-{state}-{district}-{subdistt}-{town_or_village}-{ward}-{eb}` to refer the geography.
 We also use the above columns to get the dcid using `place_name_resolver`

- ### Steps to get dcids
+ ### Steps to get DCIDs

-1. Download any census file that has this information, one can use [Primary Census Abstract Data Tables (India & States/UTs - Town/Village/Ward Level)](http://censusindia.gov.in/pca/pcadata/pca.html) to get details up Ward/Village.
-One can use [Primary Census Abstract Data Tables (India & States/UTs - District Level)](http://censusindia.gov.in/pca/DDW_PCA0000_2011_Indiastatedist.xlsx) for upto district level.
+1. Download any census file that has this information.
+One can use [Primary Census Abstract Data Tables (India & States/UTs - Town/Village/Ward Level)](http://censusindia.gov.in/pca/pcadata/pca.html) to get details up Ward/Village.
+One can use [Primary Census Abstract Data Tables (India & States/UTs - District Level)](http://censusindia.gov.in/pca/DDW_PCA0000_2011_Indiastatedist.xlsx) for up to district level.

-2. Currently it loads files from `india_census/geo/data` for the year `2011`.
+2. Currently, it loads files from `india_census/geo/data` for the year `2011`.
 To change edit the file `india_census/geo/clean_census_location_code_generator.py`

 2. Clean the CSV: `python -m india_census.geo.clean_census_location_code_generator`